yihdego/react-workshop/curriculum/day1.md

 # React Workshop - Day 1

 ### Intro
   Welcome to the DBC Seattle React Workshop Day 1.
 Throughout this curriculum you will be building a personal web page.
 The goal is to learn how to break a web page down to it's base building blocks and use React to control how those blocks are visualized.
+Topics flagged with superscript numbers have explanations or sources for more info at the bottom of the page.

 ## Release 0 - Examine a Component
   Let's start by examining and seeing what makes up a React Component.